 My t-shirt went down well at the Uitmarkt.
 It was not only complimented on by several friends, but they even ordered some t-shirts for themselves.
-My enthusiasm was fired up and I started not only to make more, but to make plans to sell them, firstly to kunstwinkel ZUS, a shop in the hip De Pijp neighbourhood of Amsterdam.
-Alas this was not a success, I don’t think I sold more than three of them!

 At the end of 2014, I started to hear about the TTIP Transatlantic Trade and Investment Partnership, and I was shocked.
 The democracy of a country is a long evolution through centuries of history.
 To have corporations with exclusively money interests coming to rule above national constitutions was something that disgusted me.
 I made a modest donation, I used my social network pages to spread articles about it, but I wanted to do something more.
 I am a designer, so why not create something to visually express my standpoint?
 This is how I got back to the idea of TT-shirts.

 Not coincidentally TTshirt and TTIP both start with the double T. As Gianni Rodari teaches in his “grammar of fantasy,” letters and sounds can be an easy path for ideas to develop.
-My initial idea was to mix together t-shirts of famous brand from different political region (like China, USA; Russia,…).
+My initial idea was to mix together t-shirts of famous brand from different political region (like China, USA, Russia,…).
 If corporations wanted to rule under one common brand, above all else, then TTshirt would cut these brands in half and mix them together.
 It would make TTIP-TTshirts.

-Friends were again enthusiastic about the idea, but I had learned my lesson.
+Friends were again enthusiastic about the idea.